 Then three days later, I get a call from a federal Forestry biologist named Jeff Jewkes.
 He started to tell me that a co-worker had also seen this bird on the highway after she had been hit.
 This co-worker got the bird off of the road, but never said anything to anyone until he got back to his office on this particular Friday.
 I told him what I knew and he volunteered to take some people and go out to look for this bird.

-d found the bird in the area where his co-worker had helped her off of the road, and she was still alive.
+I couldn't believe it when he called me several hours later telling me they had found the bird in the area where his co-worker had helped her off of the road, and she was still alive.

 How this bird was still alive, well, they continually amaze me.
 Out there in the freezing cold with massive trauma, snow, rain, other predators.
 She had 7 breaks between 2 bones, the radius and ulna, with bones protruding and dry (now dead).
 She hadn't eaten in 5 days.
 She had lice and was dehydrated.